hewison-chris/agora-cl-docs/website/docs/install/install-with-script.md

 No - at this time, a full node is required.

 <!-- **I don't have a 2TB SSD, but I have multiple smaller SSDs.
 Will this work?** <br />
 Yes.
 You can tell your execution client to overflow into a specific drive by (TODO).
-You can tell your beacon node client to overflow into a specific drive by (TODO).
+You can tell your Agora node client to overflow into a specific drive by (TODO).
 You can tell your validator client to overflow into a specific drive by (TODO). -->

 **Can I use an external SSD connected via USB?** <br />
 Yes, but your USB connection introduces a possible point of failure.
 If you do this, avoid connecting your SSD to your computer through a USB hub - instead, connect it directly.